-Smart technology increasing solar thermal performancePosted by Rob Baxter in Front, Our News, on November 21, 2014
+Smart technology increasing solar thermal performancePosted by Rob Baxter in Front, News, Our News, on November 21, 2014

 This summer, VREC installed a new solar pool heater on the roof of the Slumber Lodge in Hope, BC.
 Solar pool heaters have allowed for GHG-free 3-season pool use for decades.
 Water is simply circulated through hundreds of small rubberized tubes on the hot roof whenever the roof temperature exceeds that of the pool.
 The basic idea hasn’t changed, but new components are changing the way we look at solar thermal projects.

 How was this Hope installation different?
 The Slumber Lodge pool was a perfect example of how smart monitoring and control systems can greatly increase the utility of a solar pool system.
 Because the pool is indoors and used year-round, there is a natural gas furnace that provides heat when sunlight is in short supply.
 Before solar went in, the furnace would maintain a constant temperature in the pool, firing periodically to stay within a few degrees of the set temperature.

 With the solar heater installed, the dynamics change.
 Instead of consistent short bursts of gas heat, we wanted to soak up every possible ray of sun before it dips back below the horizon.
 So rather than keep the same pool temperature all day long, we allowed the solar pool heater to increase its maximum temperature by a few degrees, and then cool off slowly through the evening and night.